- How does one identify a reading problem?

-While there are many factors that may contribute to reading problems, one should not overlook the age-old — but ageless — principle that learning is a stratified process.
-This is a self-evident fact, yet its significance in teaching reading has apparently never been fully comprehended.
-Throughout the world in all educational systems it is commonly accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
-If human learning had not been a stratified process, if it had taken place on a single level, this would have been unnecessary.
+In all educational systems, it is commonly accepted that a child must start at the lower levels of education and then gradually progress to the higher levels.
+This would have been unnecessary if human learning had not been a stratified process — if it had taken place on a single level.
 It would then not have been important to start a child in first grade.
 It would have been possible for the child to enter school at any level and to complete the school years in any order.

-In the same way, there are also certain skills and knowledge that a child must acquire first, before it becomes possible for him to become a good reader.
+In the same way, there are also certain skills and knowledge that a child must acquire first, before it becomes possible for them to become a good reader.

-You say poor cognitive skills are to be blamed for reading problems.
+You say poor cognitive skills are responsible for reading problems.
 What cognitive skills are you referring to?

 While language skills comprise the first rung of the reading ladder, cognitive skills comprise the second.
 There is a whole conglomeration of cognitive skills that are foundational to reading.

 Attention — or concentration — plays a critical role in learning.
 Focused attention is the behavioural and cognitive process of selectively concentrating on one aspect of the environment while ignoring other things, while sustained attention refers to the state in which attention must be maintained over time.
 Both are important foundational skills of reading.